mkdr390/javascript-switch/README.md

 - On [Chrome Web Store][chrome-store-link] for Chrome Browsers.

 ## 😘 In Love with this ultimate extension?
-If this extention saves your time and you are really in love with it, then please rate the extention.
+If this extention saves your time and you are really in love with it, then please rate ⭐ and write review ✍ for my extension.

 [ms-store-link]:https://microsoftedge.microsoft.com/addons/detail/cmdcconnebecmnehjjddjgoanaiilene